 7. Petersham Nurseries, Richmond

 No trip to Richmond would be complete without a visit to The Teahouse at Petersham Nurseries.
-Far from the traditional café environment, the restaurant is a unique oasis of calm, set within a glasshouse brimming with fragrant bougainvillea and jasmine.
-Celebrating the beauty that nature provides, this magical venue is unlike anywhere else, whether you’re looking for somewhere to enjoy a cup of tea and a slice of homemade cake or want to treat yourself to a delicious hot meal.
+Far from the traditional garden centre environment, the Teahouse is a unique oasis of calm.
+Choose to sit outside, nestled amongst the plants or within a colourful glasshouse where the sun is shielded by Indian blinds and fragrant jasmine.
+Celebrating the beauty that nature provides, this magical venue is unlike anywhere else, whether you’re looking for somewhere to enjoy a cup of tea and a slice of homemade cake or want to treat yourself to a hot or cold lunch.

 8. Watersmeet House, Exmoor

 If you are adamant that it's jam then cream when you're assembling your scone, then afternoon tea in Devon is a must!
 Built originally as a fishing lodge and romantic retreat, with connections to the romantic poets, Watersmeet House, located in the heart of Exmoor is a true hidden gem and has been serving teas since as far back as 1901.
 Served with whortleberry jam, an Exmoor speciality, rather than the traditional strawberry jam and paired with deliciously rich clotted cream, this afternoon tea is not to be missed.
 The perfect stopping point in an exploration of Exmoor.

 9. The Fourteas, Stratford-upon-Avon